-Education is about more than access to school.
-It's also about learners feeling safe in classrooms and supported in the subjects and careers they choose to pursue.
+Education

 Women still account for almost two-thirds of all adults unable to read.

-Poverty, geographical isolation, minority status, disability, early marriage and pregnancy, genderbased violence, and traditional attitudes about the status and role of women and men are among the many obstacles that prevent girls and young women from fulfilling their right to participate in, complete, and benefit from education.
+Poverty, geographical isolation, minority status, disability, early marriage and pregnancy, gender-based violence, and traditional attitudes about the status and role of women and men are among the many obstacles that prevent girls and young women from fulfilling their right to participate in, complete, and benefit from education.